alexfornuto/docs/docs/websites/cms/install-and-configure-wordpress-using-wp-cli.md

     :

-`:` is a prompt where you need to enter few commands to navigate through this help menu.
-Up and down arrow keys will take you through the complete help.
-And typing `q` will exit the help menu.
-That's all you need to know for now.
-For complete detail on how to navigate through the complete help section, you can always type `h` at the above prompt.

-In our last step, we enabled Bash Completion feature for WP-CLI.
-To use that type `wp` and press tab twice.
-You would see the list of available commands.
-You can repeat the same by typing `wp core` and then pressing tab twice.
-Now you will see a list of commands that can be used with `core`.

 ## Installing WordPress

 ### Setting up Database

-1. Before you proceed, you need to setup a database first.
-For that, login to the MySQL server first.
-Replace `user` with your MySQL username.
+1. Before you proceed, you need to setup a database.
+Log in to the MySQL server, replacing `user` with your MySQL username:

         mysql -u user -p

-2. Next step is to create a database.
+2. Create a database:

         create database wordpress;

-3. Now we need to grant all the required privileges for the database to the mysql user.
+3. Grant required privileges for the database to the mysql user WordPress will use for database access.
+Replace `user` and `password`:

         grant all on wordpress.* to 'user' identified by 'password';